Hetero Group's Journey Towards Modernizing Pharma Traceability Operations with AltiusHub

 For Hetero, compliance alone is no longer the only measure of success.

 The journey with AltiusHub encouraged a broader view of what modern traceability systems should deliver.
-Beyond regulatory reporting, the focus increasingly shifted toward faster issue resolution, reduced reliance on consultant-led support, simplified partner onboarding and systems designed to scale alongside business growth.
+Beyond regulatory reporting, the focus increasingly shifted toward faster issue resolution, reduced reliance on consultant-led support, simplified partner onboarding and platforms designed to scale alongside evolving business requirements.

-As AltiusHub is built on modern technology foundations, this also enabled faster market readiness, lower long-term operating overhead and quicker adoption of emerging capabilities including AI and automations.
+AltiusHub's modern technology architecture further enabled faster market readiness, lower long-term operating overhead and quicker adoption of emerging capabilities including AI and automations — areas where legacy track and trace systems often face limitations due to higher total cost of ownership (TCO) and slower adaptability to innovation.

-What began with deployments at Unit 5 and Unit 3 gradually expanded into broader collaboration across Hetero Group entities, including Annora Pharma, Camber and Aspiro, reflecting confidence built through execution, responsiveness and long-term partnership.
+What began with deployments at Unit 5 and Unit 3 evolved into broader collaboration across Hetero Group entities, including Annora Pharma, Camber and Aspiro, reflecting confidence earned through execution, responsiveness and long-term partnership.

-As global supply chains and regulatory expectations continue to evolve, the focus now extends toward supporting additional packaging lines, newer export markets and emerging compliance requirements, including regions such as Egypt and Ethiopia, alongside continued readiness for future traceability and business requirements.
+As global supply chains and regulatory expectations continue to evolve, the focus now extends toward supporting additional packaging lines, newer export markets and emerging compliance frameworks, including regions such as Egypt and Ethiopia, alongside continued readiness for future operational and traceability requirements.

-For Hetero and AltiusHub, the journey continues to be shaped by a shared understanding that scalable traceability systems are no longer simply compliance tools, but foundational infrastructure supporting modern pharmaceutical supply chains.
+For Hetero and AltiusHub, the journey continues to be shaped by a shared understanding that scalable traceability systems are no longer merely compliance systems, but foundational infrastructure supporting modern pharmaceutical supply chains.

 Short takes.
 Big industry shifts.